bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 :index:`\ <single: Plugin; ldap>`\

 This plugin is intended to backup (and restore) the contents of a LDAP server.
 It uses normal LDAP operation for this.
-The package **bareos-filedaemon-ldap-python-plugin** (:sinceVersion:`15.2.0: LDAP Plugin`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ldap-python-plugin** (:sinceVersion:`15.2.0: LDAP Plugin`) contains an example configuration file, that must be adapted to your environment.

 Cephfs Plugin
 ~~~~~~~~~~~~~

 :index:`\ <single: Plugin; ceph; cephfs>`\  :index:`\ <single: Ceph; Cephfs Plugin>`\

 Opposite to the :ref:`Rados Backend <SdBackendRados>` that is used to store data on a CEPH Object Store, this plugin is intended to backup a CEPH Object Store via the Cephfs interface to other media.
-The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: Cephfs Plugin`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: Cephfs Plugin`) contains an example configuration file, that must be adapted to your environment.

 Rados Plugin
 ~~~~~~~~~~~~

 :index:`\ <single: Plugin; ceph; rados>`\  :index:`\ <single: Ceph; Rados Plugin>`\

 Opposite to the :ref:`Rados Backend <SdBackendRados>` that is used to store data on a CEPH Object Store, this plugin is intended to backup a CEPH Object Store via the Rados interface to other media.
-The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: CEPH Rados Plugin`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-ceph-plugin** (:sinceVersion:`15.2.0: CEPH Rados Plugin`) contains an example configuration file, that must be adapted to your environment.

 GlusterFS Plugin
 ~~~~~~~~~~~~~~~~

 :index:`\ <single: Plugin; glusterfs>`\  :index:`\ <single: GlusterFS; Plugin>`\

 Opposite to the :ref:`GFAPI Backend <SdBackendGfapi>` that is used to store data on a Gluster system, this plugin is intended to backup data from a Gluster system to other media.
-The package **bareos-filedaemon-glusterfs-plugin** (:sinceVersion:`15.2.0: GlusterFS Plugin`) contains an example configuration file, that must be adapted to your envirnoment.
+The package **bareos-filedaemon-glusterfs-plugin** (:sinceVersion:`15.2.0: GlusterFS Plugin`) contains an example configuration file, that must be adapted to your environment.